Overview and eligibility

-If you’re a family member or partner of someone who was infected, you may be eligible for compensation as an ‘affected person’.
+If you're a family member, partner, or unpaid carer of someone who was infected, you may be eligible for compensation as an 'affected person'.
 The amount you can get will depend on your relationship with the infected person and how you were impacted.

 Affected people are: